HuusmannPablo/PokeAPI/README.md

 Future features:
   Search bar to handle misspelling mistakes and 404.
-  Page to be deployed for everyone to use.
   Filter by type from a dropdown list.

 If you have any suggestions please get in touch!